 What you’ll need for this tutorial

-For this tutorial, you need to have your Raspberry Pi running on Raspbian.
+For this tutorial, you need to have your Raspberry Pi running on Raspberry Pi OS.
 And to keep it simple, we’ll suppose your Pi is connected to the local network through a cable it this tutorial.
 Nevertheless, the same principles could be applied for a WiFi connection.

 Figuring out your current IP address